neoncrypto/fam_detailing/index.md

 <!---------------------------| SUMMARY |--------------------------->
 ## ⓘ Summary

 Example Automotive Detailing Business Outline for company offering Premium mobile car detailing services to a diverse clientele, with emphasis on high-end vehicles.
 Services will be offered at clients homes or businesses, provided they supply water and hose, or at a safe private home garage location (not publically advertised).
 Additionally under consideration is offering pickup and drop-off services for added convenience.
-A family-oriented them adds a personal touch that may appeal to customers.
+A family-oriented theme adds a personal touch that may appeal to customers.

 ---